pineconedata/automated-feed-generator/README.md

 @daily ~/path/to/dir/automated_feed_generator.sh
 ```

 Now each `config_file.json` in the `config` directory will be passed to the `automated_feed_gneerator.py` script and will output a resulting file in the `feeds` directory.
-The only thing left is to host your `feeds` directory somewhere that a RSS feed reader can pull from (including GitHub, see the [Contributing](#Contributing) section below if you would like to subscribe to feeds generated in this repo).
+All that's left is to host your `feeds` directory somewhere that a RSS feed reader can pull from.

 ## Limitations